gwu-libraries/sfm-ui/docs/userguide.rst

     redirected to the export screen.
 When the export is complete, the files, along with a README file describing what was included in the export and the collection, will appear for you to click on and download.
-You will receive an email as well when your export completes.
+You will receive an email when your export completes.

-  * To help understand each category of meta-data in each export, see :ref:`data-dictionaries`.
+  * To help understand each metadata field in the export, see :ref:`data-dictionaries`.